 Some meadows here have sand-hill species present and vice versa.
-You know when you are in the middle of one, but at the edges, not so much.

 In fact, nailing down a sharp demarcation between grasslands, sand hills, or even chaparral can be a somewhat subjective exercise more determined by what stage of succession appears to be dominant at the time.